mozmeao/infra/docs/incident_response.md

 metadave>  I'll post an update here within the next 30 minutes     12:05 PM
 ```

-- Notify team lead for the product impacted.
+- Notify the appropriate lead(s) for the product.

+For extended outages, a bug should be filed and the #moc should be notified to update the status page.

-> don't post phone numbers in IRC!
+> Don't post phone numbers in IRC!

 ### Frequency of updates